Connect with others who understand.

 Hemolytic anemia is a condition that develops when your RBC count is too low because they’re destroyed too quickly.
 It’s responsible for causing common PNH symptoms, such as shortness of breath, weakness, and fatigue.

-Many people with PNH also have abnormal platelets or cell fragments that help your blood clot.
+Many people with PNH also have abnormal platelets or cell fragments that help with blood clotting.
 They’re at an increased risk of thrombosis (blood clots in large veins) — especially in the abdomen.

 Hemoglobin is the protein found on your RBCs that is responsible for carrying oxygen.
 When RBCs are destroyed by the complement system, they release hemoglobin into your bloodstream.
 The free hemoglobin eventually ends up in your urine — called hemoglobinuria — which makes it red or dark brown.